 The interest rates are based on the 91-day U.S. Treasury Bill index (subject to change).
 The interest rates are variable and change annually on July 1.
-The interest rate is capped at 8.25%.

-For more information about subsidized and unsubsidized Federal Direct Loans, go to https://studentaid.gov/understand-aid/types/loans/subsidized-unsubsidized.
+For more information about subsidized and unsubsidized Federal Direct Loans including current interest rates, aggregate limits, and repayment options, go to https://studentaid.gov/understand-aid/types/loans/subsidized-unsubsidized.